What is Synthetic Cash?

 - Synthetic cash is an instrument that is tailored to mimic other financial instruments used in investment options.

-- Synthetic cash can be customized to suit the requirements and purpose of use for large investors.
+- It can be customized to suit the requirements and purpose of use for large investors.

 - Synthetic cash allows investors to choose investment options without necessarily investing capital to acquire or sell an asset.